wilsojb/wilsojb.github.io/README.md

 # wilsojb.me
-My corner of the web.
-Made possible w/ https://pages.github.com/.
+My corner of the web hosted by https://pages.github.com/.